 Cornell admissions rate: what you need to know

-Last year, 67,380 Cornell enrollment hopefuls filled out the Cornell application.
-Due to the low Cornell acceptance rate, only 5,852 got in.
-Only 8 out of every 100 applicants were offered a spot in the Cornell enrollment.
+Many Cornell enrollment hopefuls filled out the Cornell application.
+Due to the low Cornell acceptance rate, less than 5,000 got in.
+Only fewer than 8 out of every 100 applicants were offered a spot in the Cornell enrollment.
 Clearly, the Cornell University admissions process is a competitive one.

 What is Cornell University known for?